-(This section contains information of a general or explanatory nature which may be helpful, but is not mandatory.)
+(This section contains information of a general or explanatory nature that may be helpful, but is not mandatory.)

-6.1 Intended use.
-Waveguide switches covered by this specification are intended for use in waveguide transmission lines for the switching of transmitters, receivers, antennas, etc., in a waveguide connected system.

-6.2 Acquisition requirements.
-Acquisition documents must specify the following:
+- 6.1 Intended use.
+Waveguide switches covered by this specification are intended for use in waveguide transmission lines for the switching of transmitters, receivers, and antennas, in a waveguide connected system. - 6.2 Acquisition requirements.
+Acquisition documents must specify the following: - a.

-- a.
 Title, number, and date of this specification. - b.
 Title, number, and date of the applicable specification sheet and PIN. - c.
-Issue of DoDISS to be cited in the solicitation, and if required, the specific issue of individual documents referenced (see 2.1). - d.
 Packing requirements (see 5.1).